 What are the Disadvantages of Aeroponics?

-While there are many advantages of growing using this method.
-There are a few drawbacks with aeroponics.
+While there are many advantages and disadvantages of aeroponics growing.
+Let’s take a look at a few drawbacks with aeroponics.

 - Nutrient Levels – Maintaining the correct nutrient level in these systems is critical to plant health.